-Six daily Trains between Philadelphia and New York.
+York.
 Two Daily Trains between New York and Boston.
 Through Tickets (all Rail) are good on either of the above Trains, and transfers through New York free.

-BOAT TICKETS to Boston are good via Norwich.
-Fall River or Stonington Lines.
-Baggage transferred TICKETS may be obtained at any of the important Bailroad Offices in the West; also, on board any of the regular Line of Steamers on the Mississippi or Ohio rivers.
+BOAT TICKETS to Boston are good via Norwich, Fall River or Stonington Lines.
+Baggage transferred

+free.

+TICKETS may be obtained at any of the important

+Westerles, on board any of the

-Fare always as low and time as quick as by any Other Route.
+Railroad Offices in the West; also, on board any of the regular Line of Steamers on the Mississippi or Ohio Fare always as low and time as quick as by any Other Route.
 ASK FOR TICKETS BY PITTSBURGH.